Dover, New York: Government and emergency services

-The legislature and executive powers of the government of Dover are invested in the Town Board, consisting of the Town Supervisor, currently, elected to a two-year term, and four council members, currently, Linda French' Rich Yeno, Linda French and Paul Palmer, each elected to four-year terms.
+The legislature and executive powers of the government of Dover are invested in the Town Board, consisting of the Town Supervisor, currently, elected to a two-year term, and four council members, each elected to four-year terms.
 The Town Board is accountable for the health, safety and welfare of all citizens.
 The body is responsible for adopting and amending the Town Comprehensive or Master Plan, and can adopt zoning and land use regulations or issue other permits in addition to performing various administrative functions.

 Volunteer boards

-The town government includes a series of volunteer boards.
+The town government includes the following appointed boards:

 The Architectural and Community Appearance Review Board reviews all proposals for all construction in excess of 1000 sqft of gross floor area and all signs to be erected on reviewed structures.
 Single-family residence proposals, two-family residence proposals and residence accessory structure proposals are normally not reviewed, except in special circumstances.

 The Conservation Advisory Council advises the Town Board on matters affecting the preservation, quality and use of the natural resources and environment of the Town of Dover.
-The Superintendent appoints the CAC Chair Evan van Hook.
+The Superintendent appoints the CAC Chair, Evan van Hook.

 The Planning Board considers site plans, subdivision proposals and special use permits.
 The Planning Board also reports on the adoption of official maps and amendments to zoning ordinance.

 The Zoning Board of Appeals interprets zoning laws and considers variance requests, which are requests for relief from zoning law.

 Departments

 Departments of the town government include the following.

-The Office of the Supervisor is run by Supervisor Ryan Courtien and includes the offices of the Supervisor, Human Resources/Civil Service Management and Finance.
+The Town of Dover Supervisor is currently Richard C. Yeno and the Town Board consists of four elected councilmembers.

-The Office of the Town Clerk is headed by independent elected official Katie Palmer House.
-The Town Clerk is responsible for the collection and release of vital records of both the citizens (such as birth certificates, etc.) and the government (Town Board Meeting Minutes).
-The keeping of records of local laws and statistics and issuing of licenses and permits is handled by this department.
+The Town of Dover Town Clerk is currently Katie Palmer House.
+The Town Clerk is responsible for maintaining all town records and town residents and the public with a variety of services including obtaining marriage licenses and vital records; issuing dog licenses, DEC sportsmen (hunting and fishing) licenses, accessible parking permits and fulfills municipal FOIL requests.

 The Assessor Department deal with tax-exemption and assessment related grievances.

 The Building Department deals with building permits and code enforcement.
 This department can utilize inspections for enforcement.

 The Highway Department is led by the Highway Superintendent who is an independent elected official.
 This department deals with road maintenance, road construction and road closures.

 Recreation is headed by the Recreation Director who coordinates the public recreational services provided by or through the town such as Town Basketball, the public pool and the town day camp for children entering grades Pre-K to Sixth that is run at the public pool facility.

 The Tax Collector or "Receiver of Taxes" is responsible for collection of town and county property taxes and is an independent elected official.

 The Justice Court is the local court for the town of Dover which handles local issues such as traffic violations.
 Both town justices are elected officials.